jlgodwin/STAB-Admin2/README.md

      *  Uses output of **DataProcessing.R** to get design-based discrete hazards estimates and SEs of child mortality adjusts for HIV when appropriate
      *  Associated `SUMMER` functions:
         - `getDirectList()`: takes output of `getBirths()` and computes H-T estimates of U5MR
-          - Section: National
+          - Section: Direct Estimates- National, Admin1, Admin2
         - `getDirect()`: takes output of `getBirths()` and computes H-T estimates of U5MR when country has single survey
-          - Section: National, Admin1, Admin2
+          - Section: Direct Estimates- National, Admin1, Admin2
-        - `getAdjusted()`: takes output of `getDirect()` and divides estimates by a constant/adjsutst SEs; used for HIV adjustment and benchmarking for direct estimates
+        - `getAdjusted()`: takes output of `getDirect*()` and divides estimates by a constant/adjsutst SEs; used for HIV adjustment and benchmarking for direct estimates
-          - Section: HIV Adjustment
+          - Section: Direct Estimates- HIV Adjustment
+        - `mapPlot()`: takes output of `getDirect*()`, `getAdjusted()`, or `aggregateSurvey()` and plots specified column in that output for specified time period on provided `SpatialPolygonsDataFrame`
+          - Section: Polygon Plots- National, Admin1, Admin2- By Survey
+        - `aggregateSurvey()`:  takes output of `getDirectList()` to compute meta-analysis estimator for each area and time (i.e. aggregating across surveys)
+          - Section: Polygon Plots- National, Admin1, Admin2- Meta-analysis
      * Products:
        - `direct.natl`: `data.frame` output from `getDirect()` or `getDirectList()` with national Horvitz-Thompson estimates of child mortality by 5-year period and survey
          - Section: Direct Estimates (National)